sav-che/TL-2/Authors/Lister, Arthur {std. List.}.md

-> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/item/104137#page/134/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/page/33355205) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Lister, Arthur (1830-1908), English wine merchant and mycologist living in Bedfordshire, then at Bradford, since 1857 at Leytonstone nr.
-London; retired from business 1888 and often residing also at Lyme Regis; leading authority on myxomycetes.(*List.*).
+London; retired from business 1888 and often residing also at Lyme Regis; leading authority on myxomycetes.
+**Abbreviated name**: *List.*

 #### Herbarium and types